Thomas Hinman Moorer: Attack on the USS Liberty

 It took Moorer's personal intervention to reverse a U.S. Naval Academy decision to not include the names of two Liberty crew members who were killed in action on a memorial wall at Bancroft Hall.
 The crew members in question were Lieutenant Commander Philip Armstrong Jr. and Lieutenant Stephen Toth.
 Moorer angrily commented on the Academy's attempt to omit the names: "I intervened and was able to reverse the apparent idea that dying in a cowardly, one-sided attack by a supposed ally is somehow not the same as being killed by an avowed enemy."

 On the 24th anniversary of the attack (in 1991), Moorer attended a ceremony at the White House meant to honor Liberty survivors.
 Many were in attendance, including Captain William McGonagle.
 Instead of President George H. W. Bush greeting the survivors, which was expected, White House Chief of Staff John H. Sununu and National Security Adviser Brent Scowcroft greeted them.
 Moorer described it as "very emotional."

-In 2003, Moorer headed an independent commission to investigate the details of the USS Liberty incident.
+In 2003, Moorer headed an unofficial independent commission to investigate the details of the USS Liberty incident.
 The commission determined, among other things, that the state of Israel had deliberately attacked an American ship in international waters, killing 34 U.S. sailors in the process and perpetrating an act of war.
 Also participating in the commission was Marine General Raymond G. Davis, Rear Admiral Merlin Staring, and former U.S. Ambassador to Saudi Arabia James E. Akins.
 The so-called Moorer Commission submitted their findings to the United States government along with a request for a proper Congressional investigation of the attack.
-No investigation has been conducted.
+No additional investigation has been conducted.

 Less than a month before his death (in 2004), Moorer made another call for an investigation into the USS Liberty incident and an end to the “disgraceful” cover-up.